jbrunton/jbrunton.com/_posts/2016-04-30-welcome-to-jekyll.markdown

 # Scenario 2: Schedule according to Economics

 Didn't we already schedule according to economics with our ROI heuristic?
-Kind of, but there's another important consideration: the cost of delay.
+Kind of, but there's another important consideration: the **cost of delay**.
 Let's try delivering the projects in a different order to see what happens:

 ![Schedule According To Economics](/assets/cost-of-delay/scheduling-2.png)